Padre Conceição College of Engineering: Student life

-PCCE students play many sports such as badminton and football.
+PCCE offers a well-rounded student life.
+Facilities include a canteen, clubhouse, library, and computer labs.
+For sports, students can engage in cricket, volleyball, basketball, and football.
+These resources support academic and extracurricular activities within the college.

 Campus

 PCCE has the fourth largest campus among the engineering colleges in Goa, with a library that houses around 13,000 books.

 Cultural and non-academic activities

 Annual cultural fest: Mithya

-Each year the student council organize the inter department cultural event, under the guidance of the faculty.
+Each year the student council organizes the inter-department cultural event, under the guidance of the faculty.

 Annual technical fest: Techyon

+Each year the students of the department organize a national-level technical fest.
+The organizing committee is the student council.
+Under the guidance of the faculty, the society is responsible for organizing technical events and providing technical assistance to juniors.